CodyMorin25/Final_Project/README.md

 Is there a relationship between video game user/critic ratings and based on this should their reviews determine whether a game is worth purchasing or not?

 ## Machine Learning Model
-I will be using a linear regression model in order to see if there is a relationship and I will be trying PCA, joining and using scikit-learns StandardScaler module to clean my data inorder to make it usable for the analysis.
+I will be using a linear regression model in order to see if there is a relationship.